 – Your child’s teacher will have carefully checked on your child’s progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to close the gap between your child and their peers.

-– The teacher, Year Group Lead and the Phase Assistant Headteacher will plan group session for your child with targets to help your child to make more progress.
+– The teacher, Year Group Lead will plan group session for your child with targets to help your child to make more progress.

-- A TA, teacher or outside professional – like a Speech and Language Therapist – will run these small group sessions using the teacher’s plans, or recommended programme.
+– The TA, or teacher (or outside professional – like a Speech and Language Therapist) will run these small group sessions using the teacher’s plans, or recommended programme.

 More specialist support and / or individual support:

 – If your child has been identified as needing more specialist input instead of or in addition to good and outstanding classroom teaching and intervention groups, referrals will be made in consultation with parents, to outside agencies to advise and support the school in enabling your child to make progress.

 – Before referrals are made you will be asked to come to a meeting to discuss your child’s progress and help plan possible ways forward.